The Best Child Custody Arrangements [Popular Visitation Schedules]

 The pros of this schedule are that the children have structure during the school week, a set schedule they can understand and rely on, and a clear understanding of which parent is the primary school parent.

 The cons of this schedule are that the primary school parent often feels like they do not get quality time with the child, while the other parent is simply a “Disneyland Dad.”
 Children also go longer periods of time away from each parent, and parenting time sometimes gets in the way of children participating in extra-curricular activities and social events.
+It is not uncommon for either or both parents to seek more visitation time with the child when this schedule is in place because both parents feel like they do not get enough “quality” time with the child.

 All of the issues discussed in this article are inherently emotional and complex.
 Having a family law attorney who understands the legal principles and day-to-day struggles facing parents can help you get the best result for your family.
 If you have questions for a child custody lawyer, contact us online today for a free consultation.